 The Science Policy and Communication Graduate Fellows Program is the first such initiative to launch under ASPECT.
 A collaborative endeavor between The Murphy Institute’s Center for Public Policy Research (CPPR) and the Tulane School of Science and Engineering (SSE) and School of Medicine (SOM), the program aims to enhance the understanding and practice of science and engineering policy, ethics and communication as they relate to political economy.

 Through the program, students will gain skills in science policy and communication, counter negative narratives about science, and advocate for ethical, science-based policy changes.
-Specifically, this program will train and facilitate PhD-level scientists and engineers in:
+Specifically, this program will train and facilitate PhD-level scientists and engineers to:

 Fellowship Details